-Vanessa has taken up a post as Writer In Residence at Kings College, London.
-She will be researching the archive of Colonial Nurses Letters held in The Cecil Rhodes Library within The Bodleian Library with the object of developing them into broadcast drama.
+Earlier this year Vanessa took up a post as Writer In Residence at Kings College, London to research the archive of Colonial Nurses Letters held in The Cecil Rhodes Library within The Bodleian Library with the object of developing them into broadcast drama.

 These letters, written between 1880 and 1960, are part of the extensive archive held within the Rhodes Library which records the conditions, terms of service and practices of European Hospitals within the British Empire of the period.

-In the second part of the residency Vanessa will then write scripts based on the material.
-Alongside this she will be leading workshops at Kings College for both the Hons English students and the Nursing Degree students on ‘Turning Real Lives Into Drama’.
+As part of the second part of the residency Vanessa has scripted a play – “Passages from Empire” – based on the material.
+Alongside this she has been leading workshops at Kings College for both the Hons English students and the Nursing Degree students on ‘Turning Real Lives Into Drama’.

-The final workshop will be jointly run by Vanessa and independent broadcast producer, Polly Thomas, when the completed scripts will be performed, under simulated studio conditions by the students, prior to their professional recording and transmitting
+In the final workshop, jointly run by Vanessa and independent broadcast producer, Polly Thomas, the script gave a staged reading under simulated studio conditions by a cast led by Buffy Davis, prior to its professional recording and transmitting in 2014.

 This whole project has resulted out of a successful application by Kings to the Wellcome Foundation who are funding the enterprise.